← All work

 Placement + Scheduling] UI[Web UI

-Dashboard] end subgraph "Container Runtime" CG[cgroups
+Recipes to Images] end subgraph "Container Runtime" CG[cgroups

 Resource Limits] NS[namespaces

-Process Isolation] UFS[Union FS
+Process Isolation] UFS[ZFS

-Overlay] VLAN[Virtual Networks
+Open vSwitch Overlay] VLAN[Virtual Networks

 Per-Container] FW[Firewall